Communication Planning as a Process

 Stakeholder Management

-• Internal, external, proximity and career field stakeholders identified during planning
+• Involve internal, external, proximity and career field stakeholders identified during planning.

-• Proactively include career field colleagues to be current and ready to leverage opportunity
+• Proactively include career field colleagues to be current and ready to leverage opportunities.

 Content Management

-• Creation, execution and adaption of content calendars and productions matrices
+• Include creation, execution and adaptation of content calendars and production matrices.

 Organizational Considerations